januarionclx/javascript-design-patterns/README.md

 I'll be adding more and more patterns over time which you can use as a reference for your own JavaScript apps.

+Special shoutouts to Alex (n8bit#0653 @Discord) and Nate (n8bit#0653 @Discord) both from [nengi's Discord server](https://discord.gg/7kAa7NJ) for joining the discussions about design patterns and answering my dumb questions.

 ### Module Pattern (using IIFE's)

 ```javascript